Classification and statistics of cut and project sets: Basics

 \subsection{Ratner's Theorems}

 \name{subsec: ratner} Ratner's measure classification and orbit-closure theorems \cite{Ratner-annals} are fundamental results in homogeneous dynamics.
 We recall them here, in the special cases which will be important for us.
-A Borel probability measure $\nu$ on $\ALN_n$ or $\LLN_n$ is called {\em homogeneous} if there is $x_0$ in $ \ALN_n$ or $\LLN_n$ and a closed subgroup $H$ of $ \ASL_n(\R)$ or $\SL_n(\R)$ such that the $H$-action preserves $\nu$, the orbit $Hx_0$ is closed and equal to $\supp \, \nu,$ and $H_{x_0} \df \{h \in H: h x_0 =x_0\}$ is a lattice in $H$.
+A Borel probability measure $\nu$ on $\ALN_n$ (respectively, $\LLN_n$) is called {\em homogeneous} if there is $x_0$ in $ \ALN_n$ (respectively, $\LLN_n$) and a closed subgroup $H$ of $ \ASL_n(\R)$ (respectively, $\SL_n(\R)$) such that the $H$-action preserves $\nu$, the orbit $Hx_0$ is closed and equal to $\supp \, \nu,$ and $H_{x_0} \df \{h \in H: h x_0 =x_0\}$ is a lattice in $H$.
 When we want to stress the role of $H$ we will say that $\nu$ is {\em $H$-homogeneous}.

 Recall that $\ASL_n(\R)$ (respectively, $\ASL_n(\Z)$) denotes the group of affine transformations of $\R^n$ whose derivative has determinant one (respectively, and which map the integer lattice $\Z^n$ to itself), and that $\ALN_n$ is identified with $\ASL_n(\R) / \ASL_n(\Z)$, via the map which identifies the coset represented by the affine map $\varphi$ with the grid $\varphi(\Z^n)$.
-Similarly we have an identification of $\LLN_n$ with $\SL_n(\R)/\SL_n(\Z)$.
+Similarly, we have an identification of $\LLN_n$ with $\SL_n(\R)/\SL_n(\Z)$.
 We view the elements of $\ASL_n(\R)$ concretely as pairs $(g,v)$, where $g \in \SL_n(\R)$ and $x \in \R^n$ determine the map $x \mapsto gx +v$.
 In what follows two subgroups of $\ASL_n(\R)$ play an important role, namely the groups $\SL_d(\R)$ and $\ASL_d(\R)$, which we will denote alternately by $F$, and embed concretely in $\ASL_n(\R)$ in the upper left hand corner.
 That is, in the case $F = \SL_d(\R)$, $g \in F$ is identified with \eq{eq: embedding linear}{ \left(\left( \right), \mathbf{0}_n \right) } and in the case $F = \ASL_d(\R)$, $(g, v) \in F$ is identified with \eq{eq: embedding affine}{ \left(\left( \right), \left ( \right ) \right). } Here $\mathrm{Id}_m , \, \mathbf{0}_{k, \ell}, \, \mathbf{0}_k$ denote respectively an identity matrix of size $m \times m$, a zero matrix of size $k \times \ell$, and the zero vector in $\R^k$.
 We will refer to the embeddings of $\SL_d(\R)$ and $\ASL_d(\R)$ in $\ASL_n(\R)$, given by \equ{eq: embedding linear} and \equ{eq: embedding affine}, as the {\em top-left corner embeddings}.

 The following is a special case of Ratner's result.

 \begin{thm}[Ratner]\name{thm: Ratner measure classification} Let $2 \leq d \leq n$, and let $F$ be equal to either $\ASL_d(\R)$ or $\SL_d(\R)$ (with the top-left corner embedding in $\ASL_n(\R)$).
 Then any $F$-invariant ergodic measure $\nu$ on $\ALN_n$ is $H$-homogeneous, where $H$ is a closed connected subgroup of $\ASL_n(\R)$ containing $F$.
 Every orbit-closure $\overline{Fx}$ is equal to $\supp \, \nu$ for some homogeneous measure $\nu$.
 The same conclusion holds for $\LLN_n$ and $F = \SL_d(\R)$. \end{thm}